-Term Definition Travel document holder A person for whom the ePass Issuer has personalised the travel document.
+Term Definition Travel document (electronic) The contactless/contact smart card integrated into the plastic or paper, optical readable cover and providing the following application: ePassport .
+Travel document holder A person for whom the ePass Issuer has personalised the travel document.
 Travel document Issuer (issuing authority) Organisation authorised to issue an electronic Passport to the travel document holder Travel document presenter A person presenting the travel document to a terminal and claiming the identity of the travel document holder.
 TSF data Data created by and for the TOE that might affect the operation of the TOE (CC part 1 [1]).
 Unpersonalised travel document travel document material prepared to produce a personalised travel document containing an initialised and pre-personalised travel document's chip.
 User Data All data (being not authentication data) (i) stored in the context of the ePassport application of the travel document as defined in [6]and (ii) being allowed to be read out solely by an authenticated terminal acting as Basic Inspection System with PACE (in the sense of [4]).
 CC give the following generic definitions for user data: Data created by and for the user that does not affect the operation of the TSF (CC part 1 [1]).
 Information stored in TOE resources that can be operated upon by users in accordance with the SFRs and upon which the TSF places no special meaning (CC part 2 [2]).
 Verification data Data provided by an entity in an authentication attempt to prove their identity to the verifier.
 The verifier checks whether the verification data match the reference data known for the claimed identity.

-Common Criteria Protection Profile Machine Readable Travel Document using Standard Inspection Procedure with PACE (PACE PP) Version 1.0, 2nd November 2011 BSI-CC-PP-0068-V2-2011
+Common Criteria Protection Profile Machine Readable Travel Document using Standard Inspection Procedure with PACE (PACE PP) Version 1.01, 22th July 2014 BSI-CC-PP-0068-V2-2011-MA-01

-1175 Acronyms
+Acronyms